prestodb/presto/presto-docs/src/main/sphinx/connector/kafka.rst

 * ``raw`` - Kafka message is not interpreted, ranges of raw message bytes are mapped to table columns
 * ``csv`` - Kafka message is interpreted as comma separated message, and fields are mapped to table columns
 * ``json`` - Kafka message is parsed as JSON and JSON fields are mapped to table columns
-* ``avro`` - Kafka message is parsed based on an AVRO schema and AVRO fields are mapped to table columns
+* ``avro`` - Kafka message is parsed based on an Avro schema and Avro fields are mapped to table columns

 .. note::